Choosing where to live while you are studying at UBC can be a daunting prospect. But there are plenty of resources to help you find the right place.

 St. John's College has a limited number of wheelchair accessible rooms available.
 Green College is not suitable for students with mobility disabilities.
-UBC Housing has several residences (e.g. Gage Apartments, Fairview Crescent, Thunderbird and Marine Drive Residences) that are suitable for students with mobility disabilities.
+UBC Housing has several residences (e.g. Gage Apartments, Fairview Crescent, Thunderbird, and Marine Drive Residences) that are suitable for students with mobility disabilities.
 Priority for assignment is given to students with substantiated disabilities that might prevent them from commuting to UBC from an off-campus residence.
 Please contact UBC Student Housing and Hospitality Services directly to get all details regarding availability and eligibility.

 If you prefer to live in the city there are lots of fantastic neighborhoods to choose from.
 Look at the map of Vancouver to help you decide.
 Make sure you visit the area during the day and at night before deciding to live in a neighbourhood.
-In general, you might want to avoid accommodation in the Downtown Eastside.

 People new to Vancouver are sometimes confused about the boundaries of Vancouver.
 The metropolitan area includes several neighborhoods such as Kitsilano, Kerrisdale, the West End or Downtown.
 However, it does not include Richmond, Surrey, New Westminster or Burnaby which are all individual cities that belong to the Greater Vancouver region.
 The city of Vancouver is divided into the East and West sides.
 The area east of Ontario Street is considered the East Side, or East Vancouver.
 The area west of Ontario Street is considered the West Side.